Justice Lords: Long-term effects

 The Lords' proposed alterations of mainstream Earth have repercussions in the first two seasons of Justice League Unlimited.
 The events of "A Better World" aid Amanda Waller's crusade against the destructive capabilities of the metahuman population if the government left it unchecked.
-When Waller is confronted by Batman, she reveals simulations that show what would happen if the League went rogue; each time, the government was defeated.
-Project Cadmus, established to counter Superman if he went rogue (as shown in the Superman: The Animated Series two-part episode "Legacy"), then called "Project: Achilles", expanded its threat list to the entire Justice League.
-Mistrust increased within the League; Batman and the Question fear that what happened to the Lords' Earth would happen to theirs when Luthor nearly wins the presidency, and the Question tries to kill Luthor.
+When Batman confronts Waller, she reveals simulations that show what would happen if the League went rogue; each time, the government was defeated.
+Project Cadmus, established to counter Superman if he went rogue (as shown in the Superman: The Animated Series episode "Legacy"), then called "Project: Achilles", expanded its threat list to the entire Justice League.
+Mistrust increases within the League; Batman and the Question fear that what happened to the Lords' Earth will happen to theirs when Luthor nearly wins the presidency, and the Question tries to kill Luthor.

 The League's apparent degeneration cast it into an increasingly bad light.
 However, it successfully recruits the populist, astute Green Arrow as its political conscience; he puts the role of Cadmus in perspective for the League, preventing it from succumbing to the temptation that created the Lords.

 Luthor hacks the Justice League Watchtower to attack Cadmus headquarters, causing extensive collateral damage to the surrounding area.
 The public turns against the League, and they decide to decommission the Watchtower and faithfully surrender (except for Batman, who wants to clear the League's name on his own).
-However, Cadmus decides to retaliate, sending Galatea (a clone of Supergirl) and an army of genetically engineered metahumans to destroy the Watchtower and kill the rest of the League on board.
+However, Cadmus chooses to retaliate, sending Galatea (a clone of Supergirl) and an army of genetically engineered metahumans (Long Shadow, Wind Dragon, Juice, and Shifter and Downpour) to destroy the Watchtower and kill the rest of the League on board.
 The League subdues the clones and Supergirl defeats Galatea.
-When Batman finally convinces Waller that Luthor is responsible for the attack, they confront him in his Lexcorp offices, only to be beaten back by Lex, who demonstrates unnatural speed and strength due to Brainiac secretly being in his body for several years.
+When Batman finally convinces Waller that Luthor is responsible for the attack, they confront him in his LexCorp offices, only to be beaten back by Lex, who demonstrates unnatural speed and strength due to Brainiac having being inside his body for years.